TopSwagCode/polyglot-microservices/README.md

 * Opentelemetry across the stack
 * Tests
 * Deployed solution on either home server or Hetzner cloud with Auto wipe / reset data stores.
 * Fix known bugs.
-Eg. Complete a task and open it again doesn't update the metrics count, so you are able to get > 100% completed tasks :D
+Eg. Complete a task and open it again doesn't update the metrics count, so you are able to get > 100% completed tasks :D Also Analytics page is broken until some data has been created.